Start Running

 .

 Recommended Experience: For a new runner who has been exercising regularly for at least a year, or someone who has completed a few 5Ks or 10Ks and can complete 6 miles in one workout.
-This plan peaks at 28 miles in a week with a 12-mile long run.
+This plan peaks at 28 miles in a week with a 12-This plan is for a new runner who is just getting back into exercise.

 DOWNLOAD HERE